Bishwajitkuat/express_shop/README.md

 - Mongoose ODM
 - Session & Cookie
 - Authentication
+- Authorization
-- User input validation with Zod.
+- Zod : User input or params are validated with Zod schemas.
-- Image file management with Multer.
+- Multer : User can upload image from local machine.
+- pdfKit : User can download invoice as pdf.

 ## Author